Benedict Quartey

 benedict_quartey at brown dot edu

-I am a computer science PhD student advised by Professor George Konidaris in the Intelligent Robot Lab at Brown University.
+I am a fourth year computer science PhD student advised by Professor George Konidaris in the Intelligent Robot Lab at Brown University.
+I am also fortunate to have done research at Boston Dynamics Robotics and AI Institute.

-My research lies at the intersection of language, perception, and robotics.
-I aim to equip robots with general-purpose intelligence to understand instructions, build predictive models, and reuse prior computation to solve multiple tasks in unstructured environments.
+My research bridges language, perception, and robotics to develop instruction-following systems that improve with experience.
+I currently focus on methods that equip robots with general-purpose intelligence—enabling them to interpret open-ended instructions, build predictive models, and tackle multiple tasks in unstructured environments.

 LinkedIn / Twitter / Github